chhaoxu/SI507---Final-Project/README.md

 ## How to run tests
 1. First we neet to open our terminal and cd into the main dictionary.
 2. Second we need to pip install -r requirements.txt.
-3. Then we need to run `python SI507project_tools.py` and then run `control + C` to exit the server.
+3. Then we need to run `python SI507_finalProject.py runserver` and then run `control + C` to exit the server.
 4. Finally we need to run `python SI507project_tests.py` to run our test file and now we can see the test result in our terminal.

 ## In this repository: